 The Ready to Read Resource Center is a statewide resource for families and caregivers of infants and toddlers in Alaska.
+During the first three years of a child’s life, the brain develops at a phenomenal rate and creating the foundations for learning to read.
 The Center’s mission is to promote early literacy development in Alaska’s pre-kindergarten children.
 To achieve this mission, the Center:

 - Loans free reading kits to parents, caregivers, and organizations that serve infants and toddlers such as child care providers, libraries, health clinics, etc.